The Titanic World Premiere Party

 The Titanic Replica on Stage

-The stage itself was one of the most memorable parts of the evening.
-Sitting on the stage was a replica of the Titanic, placed out in the open with surprisingly nothing around it.
+The stage itself was another memorable part of the evening.
+Sitting on the stage was a large replica of the Titanic, placed on the stage, out in the open with surprisingly no boundaries around it.
 I remember thinking how odd that seemed.
-It looked very detailed, substantial, and valuable, but there it was, just sitting on the stage where someone could easily have bumped into it or tripped near it.
-It felt exposed, almost too casually placed for something that looked so impressive.
-I also remember before the gig started, joking around like we almost tripped near it.
-It was pretty funny but we kept that activity down to a minimum.
-From where I stood, I remember it spanning roughly half, to two thirds of the length of the stage.
-It had a real presence.
+It looked very detailed and valuable, but there it was, just sitting on the stage where someone could easily have bumped into it or tripped near it.
+It felt almost too casually placed for something that looked so impressive.

 Sharing the Stage with Gaelic Storm

-Our band played a few sets over the course of the evening, with breaks in between.
+Our band played a few sets over the course of the evening, and with breaks in between.
 During those breaks, Gaelic Storm, the Irish band featured in Titanic, went on stage and played their sets.
 As everyone knows, Gaelic Storm became associated with the film because of their appearance in the famous third class party scene, where their music helped give that part of the movie its energy and spirit.

-Having Gaelic Storm perform that night also made the event feel even more connected to the film.
-This was not a private party with background music.
-The entertainment itself was a nod to the atmosphere of the Titanic movie.
 Alternating sets with Gaelic Storm brought a unique musical balance that fit the mood of the event perfectly.
-Guests could settle into the evening, talk, eat, be close to the stage, and then revisit the musical theme of the party.
+Guests could settle into the evening, be close to the stage, and then revisit the musical theme of the party.
 What I remember, is that the premier party went very well.
 People looked like they were having a great time.
-The party felt like it was a success, in the way a well run private event does, and where the evening carries its own momentum.
+The party felt like it was a success, in the way a well run private event does, and where the evening speaks for itself.

 At that time Los Angeles was non-stop, full of productions, premieres, and celebrations tied to the entertainment business.
 People might assume that everyone at the party knew they were part of something historic.
 But that’s not how it really was back then, you were just happy to be working, getting paid, and looking to schedule your next gig.